-Our operations and those of our customers and suppliers may be subject to operational hazards and unforeseen interruptions such as natural disasters (including hurricanes), adverse weather, accidents, fires, explosions, hazardous materials releases, and other events beyond our control.
+Our operations are subject to operational hazards and unforeseen interruptions such as natural disasters, adverse weather, accidents, fires, explosions, hazardous materials releases, and other events beyond our control.
 These events might result in a loss of equipment or life, injury, or extensive property damage, as well as an interruption in our operations.
 We may not be able to maintain or obtain insurance of the type and amount desired at reasonable rates.
+As a result of market conditions, premiums and deductibles for certain insurance policies have increased substantially, and could escalate further.
 In some instances, certain insurance could become unavailable or available only for reduced amounts of coverage.
-If we were to incur a significant liability for which we were not fully insured, it could materially and adversely affect our financial condition, results of operations, or cash flows.
+For example, insurance carriers are now requiring broad exclusions for losses due to war risk and terrorist acts.
+If we were to incur a significant liability for which we were not fully insured, it could have a material adverse effect on our financial position, thereby reducing our ability to make distributions to unitholders, or payments to debt holders.

-We are exposed to the credit and other counterparty risk of our customers in the ordinary course of our business.
+We are exposed to the credit risk of customers in the ordinary course of crude oil acquisition and marketing activities.